Is there a Cantonese Duolingo alternative?

 - Traditional and simplified character support

-Where YumCha goes beyond Duolingo: the speech recognition provides real tone feedback (critical for Cantonese), and the AI tutor lets you ask questions about pronunciation, grammar, and usage at any time.
-Duolingo does not offer either of these features even for its supported languages.
+Where YumCha goes beyond Duolingo for Cantonese: the speech recognition provides real tone feedback (critical for Cantonese), and the AI tutor lets you ask questions about pronunciation, grammar, and usage at any time.
+Duolingo has speaking exercises and an AI helper for its own courses, but none of it is built for Cantonese tones, and it has no Cantonese course for English speakers to begin with.

 Ling: gamified but less specialised